-- Summer hosting opportunities (not all countries are available every year): Argentina, Costa Rica, Japan, Finland, Norway, Korea, IPYA.
+- Summer hosting opportunities (not all countries are available every year): Costa Rica, Japan, Finland, Norway, South Korea, New Zealand, China, IPYA.

-- Year-long hosting opportunities South Korea, Japan, Eurasian countries
+- Year-long hosting opportunities & IPYA South Korea, Japan, European and Eurasian countries

 Since 1948, young people from the United States have traveled to countries on almost every continent.
 4-H age youth travel for one summer month to a country of their choice.
 Former Montana 4-H members, ages 18-30, live and work for three or six months with a series of host families in a country of their choice.
 In exchange, Montana families host delegates (see Hosting Opportunities for more information).
 This in-depth cultural experience is unique because participants truly "learn by doing."

 - Summer Outbound Opportunities (not all countries are available every year): Japan, South Korea, Finland, Norway, Costa Rica, New Zealand, and IPYA

-- Montana 4-H International Program for Young Adults (IPYA) Opportunities: U.K., Finland, Norway, Sweden, Denmark, Germany, Switzerland, France, Greece, Estonia, Luxembourg, Korea, Vietnam, Taiwan, Botswana.
-Other countries not listed may be a possibility as well.
+- Montana 4-H International Program for Young Adults (IPYA) Opportunities: U.K., Finland, Norway, Sweden, Denmark, Austria, Germany, Switzerland, France, Greece, Estonia, Luxembourg, Korea, Vietnam, Taiwan, Botswana.
+Other countries not listed may be a possibility as well